 The report will be updated on a regular basis.

-We have included in this report instances in which we have removed content that governments have identified as illegal, including those instances that may have been brought to our attention by non-government entities, such as NGOs or charities.
-For example, Holocaust denial is illegal in Germany, and so if it is reported to us we will restrict this content for people in Germany.
+This report also provides country-level information about content restrictions in places where our services are otherwise available.
+We have included instances in which we have removed content that governments have identified as illegal, as well as instances that may have been brought to our attention by non-government entities, such as NGOs, charities, and members of the Facebook community.